About the Center and its services

 - My student is a freshman and doesn't have many friends on campus.
 What activities at UMD might help them to get more involved?

 - How can I speak with a staff member during orientation?

 - I've been trying to encourage my student to make a counseling appointment but they don’t want to go.
 How can I encourage them to get the needed help?

 - How long does it take to get an appointment?

 - What is the best way to set up counseling for my entering freshman?

 - Do counselors call students to encourage them to make an appointment?

 - Can the counselor call me to keep me updated on how treatment is going?

-- What if I want to share information about my child or inquire about how he/she is doing?
+- What if I want to share information about my student or inquire about how they are doing?